 A module is a grouping of three courses on a particular theme.
 With a module you can focus the study outside your majors on a skills-based area such as innovation and entrepreneurship.
 Modules are optional; you may choose to take one in addition to your two majors.

-By taking a module you can enrich your major, add to your skill set for future employment, develop skills and knowledge that you can use in the workplace and enhance your career prospects.
+By taking a module you can enrich your major, pursue additional interests, develop skills and knowledge that you can use in the workplace and enhance your career prospects.